RareSkills/certora-book/content/certora-sstore-hooks-storage-mappings.md

 In this chapter, we extend the use of `Sstore` hooks beyond integers, addresses, and booleans, and apply them to storage mappings — a common pattern in specifications, since many contracts rely heavily on mappings.

-## Sstore hook syntax for mappings
+## Sstore Hook Syntax for Mappings

 Before we proceed with the code demonstrations, let’s first learn the code syntax / patterns of `Sstore` hooks for mappings.